SkitCon/synth_gec_es/README.md

 [![en](https://img.shields.io/badge/lang-en-red.svg)](README.md)
 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](README-es.md)

-SYNthetic Grammatical Error Correction for Spanish (ES) is a system for generating synthetic GEC data for common Spanish grammatical errors to train a GEC model.
+SYNTHetic Grammatical Error Correction for Spanish (ES) is a system for generating synthetic GEC data for common Spanish grammatical errors to train a GEC model.

 Generally to be used to augment smaller high-quality training sets as in *GECToR – Grammatical Error Correction: Tag, Not Rewrite* (2020)